Dieg0Maciel/cascadeSSRP/README.md

 # NUMERICAL SIMULATION OF SAMPLE SPACE REDUCING PROCESSES
 ## Overview
-Sample Space Reducing Processes reduce their sample space as they progress over time.
-We can use the following diagram to give a simple representation of them
+Sample Space Reducing Processes (SSRPs) reduce their sample space as they progress over time.
+They where first studied in [`[1]`](https://www.pnas.org/doi/abs/10.1073/pnas.1420946112), a generalization of the SSRPs called "Cascade SSRPs" was presented in [`[2]`](https://www.nature.com/articles/s41598-017-09836-4).
+In [`[3]`](https://www.nature.com/articles/s41598-018-28962-1)  were studied how driving rates determine the statistics of driven non-equilibrium systems with stationary distributions.
+We can use the following diagram to give a simple representation of SSRPs

 ![](/images/ssrp.png)